 Due to its huge number of themes and plugins in WordPress’s marketplace, there is always a chance that your website will get hacked.
 However, there’s also good news.
-WordPress Security team has worked out a set of security plugins to help users protect their website at all costs.
+WordPress Security team has worked out a set of security plugins to help users protect their websites at all costs.
 Now, the store owners can install SSL certificates to look after your site’s preservation.
 All you need to do is to make a purchase of that license from third-party companies before installing a plugin.
-Almost all advanced extensions rely on plugins, and you have to switch over from its core files to enable SSL connection.
+Almost all advanced extensions rely on plugins, and you have to switch over from its core files to enable an SSL connection.

 Furthermore, you should follow these practices in protecting your webpage:

-- Keep your core WordPress software, plugins and themes updated.
+- Keep your core WordPress software, plugins, and themes updated.

-- Use strong passwords for WordPress, hosting and SFTP accounts as well as don’t use “admin” for your username.
+- Use strong passwords for WordPress, hosting, and SFTP accounts as well as don’t use “admin” for your username.

 - Wisely choose plugins and themes from reliable developers/sources.